MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPTenantSite.md

 ```

 ### -SharingBlockedDomainList
 Specifies a list of email domains that is blocked for sharing with the external collaborators.
 Use the space character as the delimiter for entering multiple values.
 For example, "contoso.com fabrikam.com".
+Effective when SharingDomainRestrictionMode is set to BlockList

 ```yaml
 Type: String